SG345/assignmentGrader/README.md

 ## Installation

-Download the source code, start the server with the command "python manage.py runserver".
+Download all the files, start the server with the command "python manage.py runserver".
-Dependencies that need to be installed preferbly through "python pip" - django-wysiwyg, django-tinymce.
+Dependencies that need to be installed preferbly through "python pip" - django-wysiwyg, tinymce.